 ART 130 - Freehand Drawing I (3.0 units)

-This is a first semester course for art and non-art majors interested in developing basic drawing skills.
-As an introduction to observational drawing and composition, students will develop the ability to perceive and define shape, contour, volume, space, and light using a variety of drawing media and subject matter.
-Emphasis is on clarity of observation and the ability to order and translate 3-dimensional form and space into 2-dimensional drawings.
+This course for art and non-art majors interested in developing basic drawing skills is an introduction to observational drawing and composition.
+In the course, students develop the ability to perceive and define shape, contour, volume, space, and light using a variety of drawing media and subject matter.
+Emphasis is on clarity of observation and the ability to order and translate 3D form and space into 2D drawings.

 ANIM 101 - Introduction to Digital 3-D Animation (4.0 units)